The Journalist and the Murderer

 The Journalist and the Murderer is a study by Janet Malcolm about the ethics of journalism, published by Alfred A. Knopf/Random House in 1990.
 It is an examination of the professional choices that shape a work of non-fiction, as well as a rumination on the morality that underpins the journalistic enterprise.
 The journalist in question is Joe McGinniss; the murderer is the former Special Forces captain Dr. Jeffrey R. MacDonald, who became the subject of McGinniss's 1983 book Fatal Vision.

-When Malcolm's work first appeared in March 1989, as a two-part serialization in The New Yorker magazine, it caused a sensation, becoming the occasion for wide-ranging debate within the news industry.
+When Malcolm's work first appeared in March 1989, as a two-part serialization in The New Yorker, it caused a sensation, becoming the occasion for wide-ranging debate within the news industry.
 This heavy criticism continued when published in book form a year later.
-But The Journalist and the Murderer is now regarded as a "seminal" work, and its "once controversial theory became received wisdom."
+However, The Journalist and the Murderer is now regarded as a "seminal" work, and its "once controversial theory became received wisdom."
 It ranks 97th on the Modern Library's list of the 100 best non-fiction works of the 20th century."